IBM/datascienceontology-frontend/assets/pages/contribute.md

 #### Annotations

 Annotations are expressed in YAML similarly, with a twist provided by the **definition** field.
-An annotation defines a chunk of code by an expression in the ontology language.
-We represent expression trees, as shown in the introductory guide, as [S-expressions](https://en.wikipedia.org/wiki/S-expression) in JSON or YAML.
+Recall that an annotation defines a chunk of code by an expression written in the ontology language and built out of the ontology's concepts.
+The expression trees depicted in the introductory guide are represented as [S-expressions](https://en.wikipedia.org/wiki/S-expression) in JSON or YAML.
 For instance, the product of function compositions

 sexp: Product of compositions
 :::